TABLE OF CONTENTS

 - Black- and Hispanic-owned businesses have the greatest application rates among online lenders.

-- In terms of lender satisfaction, 43% of applicants with online lenders were satisfied, compared to 68% of satisfied applicants at large banks.
+- In terms of lender satisfaction, 43% of applicants with online lenders were satisfied.

 - Applicants to online lenders are more likely to apply for funding to cover operating expenses.